 “We are here as a resource for both the organizations and the volunteers,” says Kim Cusimano, Executive Director at PIN.
-“Many of our member agencies work with people who are vulnerable or have specific needs.
+“Many organizations and groups work with people who are vulnerable or have specific needs.
 Proper screening is important.
 We want to help both parties employ world-class due diligence so they find the best fit and our community continues to receive the best possible volunteer support.”

-Non-profit staff who complete the three training modules become BestMatch “certified” and can promote the accomplishment in their organization’s communication materials.
+Individuals who complete the training modules series become BestMatch “certified” and can promote the accomplishment in their organization’s communication materials.

 Barb Carscadden, Manager of Volunteer Engagement and Transportation Services at East Wellington Community Services, participated in the online courses offered through the BestMatch program.